dexie/dexie-website-old/cloud/docs/access-control.md

 ## Default Access Control

 In the simplest setup of Dexie Cloud, you do not need to specify anything related to access control.
 All data that one user creates will be private.
-It will sync to the cloud but not visible for any other user.
-This is still a valid use case since the data is continuously backed up and possible to access from different devices for the same user.
+It will sync to the cloud but not be visible for any other user.
+This is still a valid use case since the data is continuously backed up and therefore accessible from different devices for the same user.

 ### Example: Zero config Access Control

 Let's say you write a ToDo app where you don't care at all about collaboration.
 You just want each user to get their IndexedDB synced with the cloud so that they can have their same ToDo list on multiple devices and have them in sync.
 No user should access another user's ToDo list - they are 100% private for each user.

-The sample I'm gonna show you is almost identical to how you would declare it in a plain Dexie.js app.
-The difference is just that you've enabled the dexieCloud addon, connect it to a database and use the '@' sign to get generated universal IDs.
+The sample below is almost identical to how it would be declared in a plain Dexie.js app.
+The differences are simply that the dexieCloud addon has been enabled, it has connected to a Dexie Cloud database, and it uses the '@' sign to generate universal IDs.

 ```js
 import Dexie from 'dexie'